 Build a competitive advantage

-OK, now that we've covered the "who", "what", "where", and "why" of Design Thinking, let's talk about the "how."
-What is the most effective way to pull off a Design Thinking workshop?
+Now that we've covered the basics of design thinking, let's talk about the "how."
+What is the most effective way to pull off a design thinking workshop?
 There are some straightforward steps.

 What do you want to get out of the workshop?
 Clearly define and state the meeting's ideal outcomes before you add it to everyone's calendar.